Permafrost/Tundra/readme.md

 // refer: <http://docs.oracle.com/javase/6/docs/api/java/lang/Comparable.html>
 tundra.list.document:sort($list[], $key);

+// attempts variable substitution on each string element in each IData document
+// in the given list by replacing all occurrences of substrings matching "%key%"
+// with the associated (optionally scoped) value tundra.list.document:substitute($list[], $pipeline);

 // converts all String elements in each IData item in the given list to lower case tundra.list.document.value:lowercase($list[], $recurse?);